19hours/sg-statutes/Acts/Trust Companies Act.md

 [FAA, s.
 88]

-### Proceedings with consent of Attorney-General
+### Proceedings with consent of Public Prosecutor

 68\.
-Proceedings for an offence under this Act may be taken only with the consent of the Attorney-General.
+Proceedings for an offence under this Act may be taken only with the consent of the Public Prosecutor.

+[15/2010 wef 02/01/2011]

 [SFA, s.
 336]